History at CLSG aims to:

 A Level: OCR

-There is at least one trip for each year group in KS3.
+There is at least one trip for each year group in KS3 Years 7 - 9).
 Our central location often enables us to take the girls out for afternoon visits which are less disruptive to the curriculum.
-KS3 trips each year are typically organised to the Museum of London, the Tower of London, Hampton Court Palace, the National Army Museum, the Imperial War Museum and the Black Country Museum.
+KS3 trips each year are typically organised to the Museum of London, the Tower of London, The Docklands Museum of London, the National Army Museum, the Imperial War Museum and the Black Country Living Museum

-We also run a number of foreign trips:
+In normal years, we also run a number of overseas trips:

 "History in the sixth form is more exciting than ever.
 The scope of your knowledge will increase by leaps and bounds over the two years.
 Class discussions become more in depth and homework doesn't feel like such a chore when you're engaged in what you're studying."
 Gaby